G. E. Wilson

-G. E. Wilson was an American politician who served as a member of the Oklahoma Senate between 1914 and 1918.
+George E. Wilson was an American politician who served as a member of the Oklahoma Senate between 1914 and 1918.
 He was the only Socialist Party member to win election to the Oklahoma Senate.

 Oklahoma Senate

 Wilson ran for the Oklahoma Senate in 1914.
 He won the general election running as a candidate for the Socialist Party.
 He was the only Socialist Party member to win election to the Oklahoma Senate.